TriangularCube/cfn-faunadb-resource/README.md

                 Fn::ImportValue: my-exported-resource-name
 ```

-This resource will create one collection, and any number of indices on the collection.
+This resource will create one collection, and any number of indexes on the collection.
 Here's an example of how to format the template
 ```yaml
 Properties: